Can we trace back consciousness, reality, awareness, and free will to a single

 such alternation, which can also appear as constant change, lies the unity

-structure due to the special relationship between the circumscribing
+consciousness due to the special relationship between the circumscribing

 periphery and the infinitesimal center.
 This process structure unites

-expresses a deep truth about ourselves.
+environment expresses a deep truth about ourselves.

 approach.
 There are some major philosophical concepts which you weave